obilodeau/pw2kindle/README.md

 At the moment there's little to see here yet.
 We're doing this through an [instapaper][1] account.

+Copyright 2012, 2013, Olivier Bilodeau <olivier@bottomlesspit.org>

+Licensed under the Simplified BSD license.
+See LICENSE for the full text.

 ## Excuses

 I took the opportunity of starting something from scratch to try one of the